 - Ex-partner reference (if applicable)

 - Health and safety assessment

-It is a joint report and everyone is encouraged to help with gathering the evidence for the assessment.
-The entire assessment process usually takes around 4 to 6 months.
-You will also attend a 3 day ‘Skills to Foster’ training course which will give you the information and the skills needed to be a foster carer.
-Once all the evidence has been gathered, the social worker will compile a report ready to be presented to the panel.
+Once all the above information and evidence has been gathered, the social worker assigned to you will compile a report to be presented to the panel.
 Before the final report is presented to the panel, your social worker will go through the report with you and make any necessary amendments.

 Step 4 – Panel

-You and your social worker are required to attend the Panel Meeting where you are interviewed in line with the Form F report.
+You and your social worker will attend the panel meeting and will be interviewed by the panel in line with your application and Form F report.

 Step 5 – Approval

 You will receive written approval from Olive Branch and will be assigned a supervising social worker, who will support you, your family and the foster child.

 In accordance with the Fostering Regulations 2013, all foster carers are required to sign and agree to a Foster Carer Agreement prior to receiving any placements.
 This agreement is a contractual agreement between the foster carer and Olive Branch Fostering.
 It includes the following; terms of approval, carer reviews, care planning, financial issues, support and training issues, changes in circumstances, behavioural issues, allowance issues, notice period.
 Following each annual review, the agreement will be updated.

 Talk to us to find out more